What Kind of Insurance Is Needed for Uber Eats?

-Uber’s car insurance protects you from the moment you accept a delivery to the moment you drop it off.
+Uber’s car insurance protects you from when you accept delivery to when you drop it off.
 In between, your vehicle may not be covered by car insurance.

 Uber Eats insurance can be complicated.
 Today, we’re explaining everything you need to know about what kind of insurance is needed for Uber Eats.